-Several readers have called attention to warnings coming out of Canada about a supposedly new form of card skimming called “shimming” that targets chip-based credit and debit cards.
+Several readers have called attention to warnings coming out of Canada about a supposed new form of ATM skimming called “shimming.”
 Shimming attacks are not new (KrebsOnSecurity first wrote about them in August 2015), but they are likely to become more common as a greater number of banks in the United States shift to issuing chip-based cards.
 Here’s a brief primer on shimming attacks, and why they succeed.